ronnymees/introduction_to_prototyping/docs/README.md

 ## Content

-1. Introduction
+1. Introduction to web development
-2. Frontend webdesign
+2. Frontend webdesign with HTML and CSS
-3. Frontend scripting
+3. Frontend scripting with Javascript
-4. Backend databases
+4. Backend databases with SQL
-5. Backend scripting
+5. Backend scripting with Express.js
 6. Frontend development
 7. Security